Contrasting Sono-Tek (SOTK) & Its Peers

-Sono-Tek (OTCMKTS: SOTK) is one of 45 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its competitors?
-We will compare Sono-Tek to related businesses based on the strength of its institutional ownership, analyst recommendations, profitability, dividends, earnings, valuation and risk.
+Sono-Tek (OTCMKTS: SOTK) is one of 45 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its competitors?
+We will compare Sono-Tek to related companies based on the strength of its earnings, risk, analyst recommendations, dividends, valuation, profitability and institutional ownership.

+49.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by institutional investors.
+7.8% of Sono-Tek shares are owned by insiders.
+Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

+This table compares Sono-Tek and its competitors top-line revenue, earnings per share (EPS) and valuation.

 Analyst Recommendations

-This is a summary of recent recommendations for Sono-Tek and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations for Sono-Tek and its competitors, as reported by MarketBeat.

 |Sell Ratings